jhallen/vivado_setup/README.md

 ![image](images/xsdk16.png)

 Next we import the application project.
-It's already on in the workspace, but xsdk doesn't know about it yet.
+It's already on in the workspace, but XSDK doesn't know about it yet.

 ![image](images/xsdk17.png)